hefestosjs/docs/README.md

 ## Tests

-We use Jest or automation testing.
+We use Jest and Supertest.
 For more references about Jest, access the official documentation at https://jestjs.io/

 ## Factories